 Hi, I’m Donne Davis.
-Ever since I became a grandma in 2003, I’ve been on a mission to connect with other grandmas and explore what it means to be a grandma today.
+Ever since I became a grandma in 2003, I’ve been on a mission to connect with other grandmas and explore what it means to be a modern grandma.
 We’re in a new era of grandmotherhood.
 We have more time, technology, and talent.
-My goal is to inspire grandmas to tap into all these resources so we’ll keep growing along with our grandchildren and children and stay connected with them.
+My mission has been to inspire grandmas to tap into all these resources so we’ll keep growing along with our grandchildren and children and stay connected with them.

-That’s why I founded the GaGa Sisterhood.
+It was that thinking, and why I founded the GaGa Sisterhood in 2003.
 I wanted inspiration and reassurance from other grandmas that all the joys and challenges I was experiencing in my new role were “normal.”

-I love hanging out with other grandmas—they’re creative, fun and energetic.
-Over the past ten years, I’ve had the pleasure of meeting hundreds of grandmas who share the same passion for their grandchildren as I do.
+I love hanging out with other grandmas—they’re creative, fun, and energetic.
+Since 2003, I’ve had the pleasure of meeting hundreds of grandmas who share the same passion for their grandchildren as I do.
 They’ve inspired me with their creative energy and motivated me to delve deeper into understanding this fascinating time in our lives.

-I write about my experiences and observations of grandparenting in this blog and in my monthly newsletter —the GaGazine.
-I also write for the Huffington Post and Parenting on the Peninsula, a monthly newspaper featuring my column: The Go-To Grandma.
+I’ve written about my experiences and observations of grandparenting in the website blog and my monthly newsletter —the GaGazine.
+I’ve also written for the Huffington Post and Parenting on the Peninsula, a monthly newspaper that featured my column: The Go-To Grandma.

 In September 2012, I published a practical guide for grandmothers and moms: When Being a Grandma Isn’t so Grand: 4 Keys To L.O.V.E.
 Your Grandchild’s Parents.
 The paperback is available on Amazon.
-The ebook is available on Barnes & Noble.
+The ebook is available on ITunes.

 I’m also a contributor to two anthologies: The ART of Grandparenting and Wondrous Child.
 The ART of Grandparenting is a funny, touching, informative collection of essays, stories, and tips by 20 grandparent authors.
 In my chapter, How to Become a Go-To Grandma, I’ve written seven strategies for developing lifelong meaningful relationships with our children and grandchildren.

-Wondrous Child: The Joys and Challenges of Grandparenting, is an anthology of 29 vivid essays by grandparents and grandchildren from diverse backgrounds that addresses those differences and similarities.
-My chapter, Four Generations of First-Born Daughters, describes how I’ve been able to continue the intergenerational connection I grew up with by including my mother on visits to my granddaughters.
+Wondrous Child: The Joys and Challenges of Grandparenting, is an anthology of 29 vivid essays by grandparents and grandchildren from diverse backgrounds that address those differences and similarities.
+My chapter, Four Generations of First-Born Daughters, describes how I’ve been able to continue the inter-generational connection I grew up with by including my mother on visits to my granddaughters.

 When I can’t play with them, I enjoy yoga, Zumba, hiking, journal writing, meditating, singing, and gathering family and friends together for celebrations.

-After a decade of listening to grandmas share their stories, I’ve come to understand many of the challenges we face in our role as parents of parents.
+After years of listening to grandmas share their stories, I’ve come to better understand the many challenges we face in our role as parents of parents.
 There’s a new dynamic that develops with our adult children and it can often be tricky navigating this unfamiliar territory.
-I coach grandmas on how to build mutual respect, trust and empathy with the parents of their grandchildren so that they can be a unified team in raising the next generation.
+I coach grandmas on how to build mutual respect, trust, and empathy with the parents of their grandchildren so that they can be a unified team in raising the next generation.

 I enjoy speaking to groups and sharing all the wisdom and wonder I’ve gleaned from other grandmothers.
 In addition to my passion for being a grandma, I have a deep appreciation for the value of rituals and traditions as a method of strengthening bonds between the generations.
-For the past 15 years, I’ve been speaking and giving workshops on how to create meaningful rituals for all reasons.
+For more than 20 years, I’ve been speaking and giving workshops on how to create meaningful rituals for all reasons.